jdreaver/rust-os/README.md

   - Test that reading indirect block works (can this be made an integration test? make a huge file in the test ext2 volume and assert some value at a deep offset.
 Have a TODO to do a write than a read as part of the integration test)
   - Clean up and refactor new `read`/`write` code and write tests.
 In particular, I don't like all of the inline byte/offset <-> block math.
 Put that in some tested pure functions.
 - BUG: `mount 2; exec async 2 /bin/primes 10000` hits an instruction fetch page fault at `VirtAddr(0xffffffff80176168)`.
 I'm guessing we are still in Ring 3 somehow
+  - Is it because of how we are storing user stack?
+I'm putting it in r12, but that seems bad...
   - Walk through different scenarios where we reschedule in the middle of an interrupt during userspace execution (except I'm not sure that is happening because I have 4 CPUs and I'm just on 2 tasks)
   - Also saw an instruction fetch page fault for `VirtAddr(0x1)`
   - One of them happened right on the `mov rsp, gs:{kernel_stack}` instruction in `syscall_handler`, which means the preceding `swapgs` was incorrect.
 How is that possible?
 Are interrupts enabled somehow?
 Is preemption happening?